yashish/ConfluentKafkaExercise/Exercise_1/README.md

 ![alt text](image-1.png)

-After installing the CLI, follwo these stpes to configure and set up the CLI to use
+After installing the CLI, follwo these steps to configure and set up the CLI to use

 1. Log in to Confluent Cloud: